diegoevangelisti/sussol-tasks/readme.md

 - **Task 3.2:** Results shown when all have been processed
 - **Task 3.3:** Results obtained asynchronously, cheking all drugs in parallel

-All results show the Drug Name along with their corresponding Drug Code.
-In case an error is found it is going to be display.
+All results show the Drug Name along with their corresponding Drug Code (unless an error is found).

 ## Test
 Task 1 main functions are tested using Jest.